Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 • Easy to Administer

-The capsule contains powder that is easy to open and dissolve.
-Mix it in a small cup of aquarium water first, then distribute it evenly around the treatment tank.
-This format provides flexible dosing for tanks of different sizes.
+The capsule holds powder that opens and dissolves easily.
+Mix it in a small cup of aquarium water first, then spread it evenly around the treatment tank.
+The same method works for tanks of different sizes.

 • Versatile for Freshwater, Saltwater & Aviary Setups

-Hobbyists use Fix Flox in both freshwater and marine hospital tanks.
-For pet birds, this medication should be administered only under avian veterinary guidance when a veterinarian determines it is appropriate for severe bacterial concerns.
+Aquarists use Fix Flox in both freshwater and marine hospital tanks.
+For pet birds, give it only under avian veterinary guidance, when a vet decides it is appropriate for a serious bacterial problem.

 • Ideal for Hospital Tanks and Quarantine